piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 ### 3. How do we ensure users aren't bombarded with notifications?

-Our notifications aren't mission critical, and there is potential for the user to be sent many notifications in a short time period.
+Our notifications aren't mission-critical, and there is potential for the user to be sent many notifications in a short period.
 For this reason, we should [rate limit](https://learn.microsoft.com/en-us/azure/architecture/patterns/rate-limiting-pattern) the notifications to ensure a better UX.

 In our case, we can set a limit of 1 notification per post per hour.
 That way, the user gets notifications of different posts but won't be spammed by multiple comments on the same post.
-We can easily do rate limiting inside the code of our services.
+We can easily apply a rate limit inside the code of our services.

 ### 4. How do we ensure resiliency and report on faults in 3rd party services?

-Utilising third-party services like SendGrid is awesome for reducing the code we need to write and ensuring a highly resilient system.
+Utilising third-party services like SendGrid is fantastic for reducing the code we need to write and ensuring a highly resilient system.
 However, it can be a pain if the system goes down.

 There are a few crucial factors to consider:
 - A service might go down for a short period before coming back up